wp-plugins/keyring/readme.txt

 = How Do I Use Keyring in my Plugin? =

 Check out the [Keyring Developer's Guide](http://dentedreality.com.au/projects/wp-keyring/).

+See [Keyring Social Importers](http://wordpress.org/plugins/keyring-social-importers/) for an example.
+You can also extend Keyring Service classes directly, rather than attaching the service as a property to an object (like the Importers do).

 = Will Keyring work on my WordPress? =